 Notice of hearing

 Every effort will be made to enable the Panel hearing to take place within fifteen working days of the receipt of your request.
-As soon as reasonably practical and in any event at least five working days before the hearing, the Clerk to the Board of Directors will send you written notification of the date, time and place of the hearing, together with any paperwork to be discussed at the meeting.
+As soon as reasonably practical and in any event at least five working days before the hearing, the Clerk to the Board of Governors will send you written notification of the date, time and place of the hearing, together with any paperwork to be discussed at the meeting.

 You will be asked to attend the hearing and may be accompanied by one other person such as a relative, teacher, or friend, who should not be legally qualified.
 Your child may attend part or all of the hearing at the discretion of the Chair/Parent.
-The Clerk to the Board of Directors or nominated deputy will also attend the hearing in order to keep a record of the proceedings.
-Copies of additional documents you wish the Panel to consider should be sent to the Clerk to the Board of Directors at least three clear days prior to the hearing.
+The Clerk to the Board of Governors or nominated deputy will also attend the hearing in order to keep a record of the proceedings.
+Copies of additional documents you wish the Panel to consider should be sent to the Clerk to the Board of Governors at least three clear days prior to the hearing.

 The Chair of the Review Panel will conduct the hearing in such a way as to ensure that all those present have the opportunity of asking questions and making comments in an appropriate manner.
 The hearing is not a legal proceeding and the Panel shall be under no obligation to hear oral evidence from witnesses but may do so and/or may take written statements into account.